Real life. Real faith.

 Welcome to St. Paul Youth Ministry.
 This is the place for off-the-charts fun, faith, and friendship.
 But it’s so much more.
 Faith hits the road into real life for teenagers.
 Every encounter is aimed at powerfully nurturing and strengthening the faith of young people and their families.

 This church possesses a deep care and commitment for youth.
 That’s why we employ a full-time youth director who walks alongside teenagers.
-Andy Langdon is a guy you’ll want to know.
-His unbridled enthusiasm, high energy, and God-inspired ways are contagious.
+Andy Langdon and Haley Rhoads are two people you’ll want to know.
+Their unbridled enthusiasm, high energy, and God-inspired ways are contagious.

 From weekly gatherings to mission trips, this ministry pulls in young people from schools all over the Quad-Cities region.
 Just find your age group and join in: